chuckcoughlin/bert/docs/architecture.md

 | z | Vertical | Up |

 Note that in order to be symmetric with respect to the vertical centerline, some joints are defined in an inverse direction.
+Links are names of the "bones" between joints.
+As series of joints and links form a "limb".
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <!-- SEE: http://wiki.ros.org/urdf/XML for a description of the format